LokiXun/diffusion_video_paper_list/README.md

   > - high-level content representation using MoCoV2
   >
   >   2 crops from same image -> similar scores, but not the case for some human viewers.

+- [ ] "Half of an image is enough for quality assessment"